Feature (linguistics): In morphology and syntax

 In morphology and syntax, words are often organized into lexical categories or word classes, such as "noun", "verb", "adjective", and so on.
 These word classes have grammatical features (also called categories or inflectional categories), which can have one of a set of potential values (also called the property, meaning, or feature of the category).

 For example, consider the pronoun in English.
 Pronouns are a lexical category.
 Pronouns have the person feature, which can have a value of "first", "second", or "third".
 English pronouns also have the number feature, which can have a value of either "singular" or "plural".
 As a result, we can describe the English pronoun "they" as a pronoun with [person:3] and [number:plural].
-Third person singular pronouns in English also have a gender feature: "she" is [gender:feminine], "he" [gender:masculine] and "it [gender:neuter].
+Third person singular pronouns in English also have a gender feature: "she" is [gender:feminine], "he" [gender:masculine], and "it" or "they" [gender:neuter].

 Different lexical categories realise or are specified for different grammatical features: for example, verbs in English are specified for tense, aspect and mood features, as well as person and number.
 The features that a category realises can also differ from language to language.

 There is often a correspondence between morphological and syntactic features, in that certain features, such as person, are relevant to both morphology and syntax; these are known as morphosyntactic features.
 Other types of grammatical features, by contrast, may be relevant to semantics (morphosemantic features), such as tense, aspect and mood, or may only be relevant to morphology (morphological features).
 Inflectional class (a word's membership of a particular verb class or noun class) is a purely morphological feature, because it is only relevant to the morphological realisation of the word.

 In formal models of grammar, features can be represented as attribute-value pairs.
 For example, in Lexical functional grammar, syntactic features are represented alongside grammatical functions at the level of functional structure (f-structure), which takes the form of an attribute-value matrix.